What is mesothelioma? What causes it?

 What is an asbestos trust fund?

-No. Lawyers specializing in asbestos cases typically work on a contingency basis, meaning they only get paid a commission of your settlement if you win.
-Working with a lawyer is highly recommended.
-They are well-versed in the nuances of these types of claims and will almost completely eliminate your chances of losing the case.
+There are usually no out-of-pocket costs when filing a mesothelioma lawsuit.
+Lawyers specializing in asbestos cases typically work on a contingency basis, meaning they only get paid if you receive a settlement.
+It is important to work with an experienced mesothelioma attorney, as they are well-versed in the nuances of these types of claims.

 Will a lawsuit against an asbestos company or other related claim filings affect my VA disability benefits?